 Theater Emory opened my eyes to a range of theatrical experiences and aesthetics that were far outside what I had ever known before.
 I learned the value of artistic experimentation.
 Emory provided me numerous opportunities to direct and act, including Big River, How to Succeed..., and the title role in Joseph and the Amazing Technicolor Dreamcoat in the fall of my freshman year.
 Later, I wrote and directed my own full-length physical theater piece called Ring-a-Rosie, which was supported by numerous faculty members.

-I ran 7 Stages Theater for 3 seasons, then did a joint masters in Religion and Theater at Yale, then a PhD in Drama at Stanford.
+After graduation, I managed Atlanta's 7 Stages Theater for three seasons, then attended Yale University, completing a joint masters in Religion and Theater, followed by a PhD in Drama at Stanford University.